noah-nuebling/mac-mouse-fix-website/assets/licenseinfo/README.md

 - When you change `price` also change the price on **Gumroad/Paddle/...**
 - When you update `price` or `trialDays` then also update **GitHub** release notes which contain them.
 Don't forget to re-generate the in-app update notes which are generated from the gh release notes.
   - Update: We mention that prices might change in the release notes, so it's okay.
+- To make the changes to config.json take effect, remember to use `pnpm upload`

 Countries:
 - Countries are specified by BCP 47 Region Identifiers.
 For example "IN" for India.
 Also see ([BCP 47 Search](https://www.techonthenet.com/js/language_tags.php) and [OSX Language ID Documentation](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html))